Emergency Dentistry

 -

-What should I do if I have a knocked out tooth?
+What should I do if I knock out a tooth?